liadmalihi/Remote_Control_Joystick/README.md

 ???????????????????????????????*Structure project*:

-In the main window you can see all the code's files for the app.
+In the main window you can see the View,ViewModel and Model files of the app when you get into - app/src/main/java/com/example/remot_control_joystoick.

+In the main window you can see the main xaml of the app when you get into - app/src/main/res/layout.

 Also you can see the UML of the hole project.

-In the Images folder you have all the feature to run the app.

-In the dll folder you have the algorithms for the dll.

-In the files folder you have the xml and csv files to upload in the app.

-In the packages folder there is the Oxplot libary - download it to your project.

 *How to run the app?*:
 * Download the FlightGear app from [here](https://www.flightgear.org/) and open the app.